tdveale/TissueWeightedMean/noddi_data/Preprocessing.md

 # Preprocessing Steps Used for Example Data

-These steps do not need to be carried out as the data is already made available here.
+These steps do not need to be carried out as the data to complete the tissue weighting tutorial is already made available here.
 We provide the information below for completeness and transparency.

 ## 1. Prepare Example Data Files